Alanaktion/alanaktion.github.io/README.md

 This is my new blog built on [Jekyll](http://jekyllrb.com).
 I like it.

 It uses a custom theme built on [Tailwind CSS](https://tailwindcss.com), and includes a local copy of [instant.page](https://instant.page) to make page transitions feel even snappier.
+It also includes a [Puppeteer](https://github.com/GoogleChrome/puppeteer) setup for generating a PDF of the Resume page.

 ## Using